Northwest federal lands:

 Bureau of Land Management (BLM)

-For over sixteen years we have worked on ensuring the new forest plans for the BLM's lands meet the standards set forth in the Northwest Forest Plan.
-We are currently in federal court over the agency's latest forest plan.
+For over twelve years we worked to ensure the BLM's Western Oregon Plans Revision met the standards set forth in the Northwest Forest Plan.

 Support the CRA's Work on Behalf of Forests & Water